peteroupc/peteroupc.github.io/bernsupp.md

     - between the degree-(_n_&minus;1) upper polynomial and the degree-_n_ upper polynomial, and
     - between the degree-_n_ lower polynomial and the degree-(_n_&minus;1) lower polynomial,

-    must have non-negative coefficients, once the polynomials are rewritten in Bernstein form and elevated to degree _n_.
+    must have nonnegative coefficients, once the polynomials are rewritten in Bernstein form and elevated to degree _n_.

 The consistency requirement ensures that the upper polynomials "decrease" and the lower polynomials "increase".
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not ensure the consistency requirement by itself.
 Examples of this fact are shown in the section "[**Failures of the Consistency Requirement**](#Failures_of_the_Consistency_Requirement)" in the appendix.